MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ## Content Format

-### Can I upload my own content to be hosted on Microsoft Community Training?
+### Can I upload my own content to be hosted on Community Training?

 Organizations can upload & host unlimited contents and courses on Community Training.
 This will allow you to utilize the platform as the centralized repository for all your contents.